Trump loses last-ditch bid to delay hush money trial

 A lawyer from Bragg’s office, Steven Wu, countered that Trump waited too long to object to being tried in Manhattan, where he once lived.
 The charges were brought in April 2023.

-Trump, the Republican candidate challenging Democratic President Joe Biden in the 5 November US election, has pleaded not guilty to 34 counts of falsifying business records.
+Trump, the Republican candidate challenging Democratic President Joe Biden in the Nov.
+5 U.S. election, has pleaded not guilty to 34 counts of falsifying business records.

 “There is real potential prejudice here to moving forward,” Bove said.
 “Jury selection cannot proceed in a fair manner starting next week in this county.”

-Wu said biased jurors could be weeded out during the jury selection process, and that Trump could not cite media attention as a reason to move the trial.
+Wu said biased jurors can be weeded out during the jury selection process, and that Trump cannot cite media attention as a reason to move the trial.

 “He himself has been responsible for stoking that publicity,” Wu said.